adefossez/treetable/README.md

 `treetable` can automatically shorten columns headers by passing `shorten=True`.
 It will use the shortest prefix that is non ambiguous.
-It won't shorten the header name more than the width of the data in column.
+It won't shorten the header name more than the width of the data in the corresponding column.
 For instance with the previous example you would get:

 ```
   info   |      metrics